 If there is no risk-free asset in the economy, then investors’ choice of an efficient portfolio is determined by their degree of risk aversion.
 For example, looking back at Figure 2 again, an investor who is uncomfortable with a high degree of risk could prefer E over D. Both portfolios are efficient, so they are both good investments, but E carries much less risk than D. On the other hand, another investor who is happy to bear a high level of risk in order to pursue high returns would choose to invest in D instead of E.

 In summary, in the absence of a risk-free asset, all portfolios that lie on the efficient frontier are good investment opportunities.
-Investors, then, should select an efficient portfolios based on the amount of risk they are comfortable bearing.
+Investors, then, should select an efficient portfolio based on the amount of risk they are comfortable bearing.

 Minimum variance portfolio and maximum return portfolio